shsagir/play-area-sync/docs/app.md

 ### App URL

 The most prominent use of your App name is your default App URL which looks like this: `https://your-app.frb.io/`.
 This is where you can always reach your App thru the web browser.
 Use the App URL for development, testing and to connect to external services.
-Later on your App will reached through your [own top-level-doamin](/domains).
+Later on your App can also be reached through your [own top-level-doamin](/domains).
+The App URL can't be removed or renamed.

 #### Sending transactional mails from your App URL